 At present, there is no female director on the Board of the Company.
 The Board does not for the moment intend to make it mandatory to achieve thirty percent (30%) female director in the Board as per the MCCG for large companies except as and when an opportunity arises.
 However, the Board in its gender diversity policy, supports the initiative to include female participations in achieving a more gender diversified Board.
-The Board agrees to give equal priority to female candidates who are competent, possess leadership qualities and meet the Company's requirements for such appointment in future.
+The Board agrees to give equal priority to female candidates who are competent, possess leadership qualities.